-Academic Policies and Procedures Committee (APPC)
+Academic Policies and Procedures Committee (APPC) (Academic Affairs/Division of Enrollment Management)

 This committee functions as an implementing group of academic program officers, primarily undergraduate, concerned with the application of academic policies and procedures including admissions.
 It maintains a close connection to the Academic Affairs Committee and the Undergraduate Curriculum Advisory Committee through the chairperson of those committees.
 It refers to the Academic Affairs Committee its recommendations on those matters which require action by the Faculty Council.
 Its recommendations regarding new undergraduate certificates and programs are given to the executive vice chancellor and chief academic officer.
-One member of the APPC serves on the Undergraduate Curriculum Advisory Committee as a non-voting member.
+One member of the APPC serves on the Undergraduate Curriculum Advisory Committee as a non-voting member. http://registrar.iupui.edu/appc/

-http://registrar.iupui.edu/appc/